metareflection/www-research/neuro/index.md

-# Neuro-Symbolic Models of Computation (NSMoCs)
+# Neuro-Symbolic Artificial Intelligence

-Through the introduction of **Neuro-Symbolic Models of Computation**, we aim to create neural networks that can match the human ability to:
+Through the introduction of **Self-Programming Interpreter Neural Networks**, we aim to create neuro-symbolic artificial intelligence systems that can match the human ability to:
 - Reason symbolically.
 - Learn composable skills.
 - Satisfy safety constraints.

-Neuro-Symbolic Models of Computation are neural architectures that are structurally equivalent to programming language interpreters.
-At present, we focus on integrating the logic/relational and functional programming paradigms into neural networks.
-We expect that Neuro-Symbolic Models of Computation will improve sample efficiency, interpretability, and task performance.
+Self-Programming Interpreter Neural Networks (Spinners) are neural networks that are structurally equivalent to programming language interpreters.
+We expect that SPINNs will improve sample efficiency, interpretability, and task performance.

+At present, we focus on creating Spinner architectures within the logic/relational and functional programming paradigms.

 ## Meta-Reflective Programming